Zoom fatigue: Shift to digital consumption

-Before the COVID-19 pandemic, communication through a variety of digital means had become increasingly common, in addition to typical physical interactions.
-This changed dramatically as lockdowns began and standard social practices became restricted, skyrocketing the digital landscape to the forefront of communication.
-As a result, institutions and individuals were forced to quickly adapt to virtual interactions in place of physical ones, culminating in the overuse of videoconferencing platforms.
+Prior to the COVID-19 pandemic, digital communication methods had already become increasingly prevalent alongside traditional face-to-face interactions, however, the implementation of lockdown measures and restrictions on social gatherings dramatically accelerated the shift toward digital platforms, propelling them to the forefront of everyday communication.
+As a result, institutions and individuals were forced to rapidly adapt to virtual interactions, leading to a significant increase in the use of videoconferencing platforms.

 Increased usage of videoconferencing platforms

-As virtual interactions became important, Zoom and other video conferencing platforms saw a meteoric rise.
-Zoom, which existed previously but was not widely known, became a dominant player, going from a total of 10 million daily meeting participants in December 2019 to 300 million in April 2020.
-Microsoft Teams reported 75 million daily active users in April 2020, a jump from 70 percent in a month.
-Microsoft also recorded 200 million meeting participants in a single day the same month.
-Another important player is Google Meet, which added roughly 3 million new users daily at that time, hitting over 100 million daily meeting participants.
-In the same month, Cisco also reported a total of 300 million Webex users and saw sign-ups close to 240,000 in a 24-hour period.
+As virtual interactions became essential during the COVID-19 pandemic, Zoom and other video conferencing platforms experienced rapid growth.
+Zoom, which had 10 million daily meeting participants in December 2019, reported 300 million by April 2020.
+Microsoft Teams reached 75 million daily active users in April 2020, a 70% increase in a month, and recorded over 200 million meeting participants in a single day.
+Google Meet added approximately 3 million new users daily during the same period and surpassed 100 million daily meeting participants.
+Cisco Webex also reported 300 million users and nearly 240,000 sign-ups within a 24-hour period in April 2020.

 Increased multifunctionality of videoconferencing platforms

-Traditionally, many people have used these platforms in a more conventional way, like business calls or to stay connected with family and friends; however, there was an increasing number of creative use cases during the COVID-19 crisis due to the availability of different devices and software solutions.
-In this regard, video calls enhance the sense of togetherness by facilitating the sharing of daily routines.
-For example, couples tend to leave the video on while doing other activities and interact occasionally with the other partner or children who want to "show and tell" at the same time, since communication through video call is more natural than voice or text.
+Traditionally, video conferencing platforms were used primarily for business calls and maintaining personal connections with family and friends; however, during the COVID-19 crisis, the availability of diverse device and software solutions led to a rise in creative use cases of these platforms.
+Video calls enhanced the sense of togetherness by facilitating the sharing of daily routines.
+For example, couples often left video calls active while engaging in separate activities, allowing for occasional interaction, while children used the medium to "show and tell" to distant relatives, as communication through video calls was considered more natural than voice or text alone.

 Families and friends started celebrating holidays online, such as Easter and the Passover Seder; additionally, they participated in other activities such as watching movies, playing games or celebrating birthdays.
 Some physically oriented activities related to social life or personal interests have also become virtual, such as holding church services or yoga classes in an online format.

-People actively participated in webinars to get support such as psychological support, career or health counseling as a way to deal with the COVID-19 crisis.
+Individuals also actively joined webinars to access psychological support, as well as career and health counseling as a way of coping with the challenges posed by the pandemic.

 State of research

 The growing public concern about causes and consequences of Zoom fatigue during the COVID-19 pandemic is reflected in intensive media reporting.
-At the same time, researchers have been starting to investigate the phenomenon of Zoom fatigue by suggesting underlying psychological mechanisms, developing measures such as the "Zoom Exhaustion & Fatigue Scale" and conducting empirical studies.
+At the same time, researchers have started to investigate the phenomenon of Zoom fatigue by suggesting underlying psychological mechanisms, developing measures such as the "Zoom Exhaustion & Fatigue Scale" and conducting empirical studies.